spdconvos/encryptedbot_py/README.md

 # EncryptedBot
-A bot that tweets every time Seattle Police make a call over encrypted radio.
-This bot aims to provide metadata of conversations occurring over encrypted channels instantly.
-The end goal is allowing non-automated scanners to no longer actively monitor encrypted channels.
+A bot that tweets every time calls are made on radio monitored by OpenMHZ.
+This bot aims to provide metadata of conversations occurring over radio channels instantly.
+The end goal is allowing non-automated scanners to no longer actively monitor channels that only expose meta data.

-Currently the window for replies is 5 minutes, if nothing is said over encrypted in that window the bot will start a new thread.
-This window may be adjusted in the future as needed.

-This bot might be able to be run on the same account as other automated encryption watchers, please contact me.
+The bot includes an API endpoint for the encrypted channels of the Seattle Police Department, this can be changed for other localities or radio channels.

 if i ported to node.
 I dont port it bc i did. no i didnt ;)